ASFHyP3/OPERA-DISP-TMS/README.md

 ```bash
 generate_frame_tile -122 37 -121 38 --ascending
 ```
-Where `-122 37 -121 38` is a desired bounding box in INTEGER `minx, miny, max, maxy` longitude/latitude values, and `--ascending` specifies which orbit direction you want to generate a frame metadata tile for (`--ascending` for ascending, omit for descending).
+Where `-122 37 -121 38` is a desired bounding box in **integer** `minx, miny, max, maxy` longitude/latitude values, and `--ascending` specifies which orbit direction you want to generate a frame metadata tile for (`--ascending` for ascending, omit for descending).

-For TMS generation ASF will be using 1x1 degree tiles
+For TMS generation ASF will be using 1x1 degree tiles.

 ### Create temp S3 credentials
 The `get_tmp_s3_creds` CLI command can be used to generate temporary S3 access credentials for a NASA Cumulus Thin Egress App (TEA):